-It may take you outside your comfort zone at first, but it will give you a break from the chattering and critical mind and leave us feeling deeply rested.
+It may take you outside your comfort zone at first, but it will give you a break from the chattering and critical mind and leave you feeling deeply rested.

 There is an inner peace we all have access to, we just need to dedicate time, give ourselves permission and start.

 It’s not easy – the busy mind doesn’t like being bypassed by the inner wise mind.
 But think of it as a challenge, a challenge to increase your attention span.
-We can start with just 5 minutes a day and build up.
+Start with just 5 minutes a day and build up.